FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

 In the simplest case, GoldenGate can be used for unidirectional replication from a source to a target.
 GoldenGate also supports bidirectional and multi-master replication where there may be more than one writer to a database table.

-It is possible to extend Oracle GoldenGate's functionality with customer handlers.
+It is possible to extend Oracle GoldenGate's functionality with custom handlers.
 We are going to use that feature to deliver and map real-time updates from an Oracle database to a Pilosa server using Pilosa Java client library.

 [Pilosa](https://www.pilosa.com) is an open source distributed index which enables updating and querying massive data sets in real-time.
 See the [Pilosa whitepaper (PDF)](https://www.pilosa.com/pdf/PILOSA%20-%20Technical%20White%20Paper.pdf) for more information.

 Using GoldenGate with Pilosa has the following benefits:

 * Pilosa is distributed and fast.
 It may be used for a lot of the tasks a database is used for, offloading the tasks to Pilosa so freeing up database resources.
 * Using GoldenGate, updates from a database to the Pilosa server can be delivered in a low impact way.
 GoldenGate extracts changes in the database from logs instead of running queries.
 * The data in the database is replicated to a Pilosa server in real-time, making the data in the Pilosa side always up-to-date.